Xernerx/xernerx/README.md

 # About

 e
-Xernerx is a class based discord.js framework. \[BETA\]
+Xernerx is a class based discord.js framework.

-It can be customized to be a lightweight handler or a heavy customizable framework that does all the hard work for you
+It can be customized to be a lightweight handler or a heavy customizable framework that does all the hard work for you.

 ## Features